actionhero/actionhero/wiki/ops/running-actionhero.md

 ## Environments and Confg

-By default, actionhero will use the config settings in `/config/config.js`.
+By default, actionhero will use the config settings in `/config/`.
 However, you can set envrioment-specfic overrides or changes.  actionhero inspects `process.env.NODE_ENV` to load up a config ovveride file from `/config/environments/#{env}.js`.
 This is the recommended way to have sperate settings for staging and production.

 The load order of configs is:
-- config.js
+- default values in `/config`
-- ~env.js
+- environment-specific values in `/config`
 - options passed in to boot with `actionhero.start({configChanges: configChanges}, callback)`

 ## Programatic Use of actionhero